-New updated data on composting were provided by the Lithuanian EPA covering years 2004 to 2016 (Fig. 7-10).
+Data on waste composting were provided by the Lithuanian EPA covering years 2004 to 2017 (Fig. 7-10).

 Figure 7-10.
-Variations of waste composting 2004 to 2016
+Variations of waste composting 2004 to 2017

 In the initial stage up to year 2011 the amount of composting waste, though gradually increasing, remained comparatively low.
 From 2011, establishment of regional waste management systems and construction of new waste management facilities resulted in significant intensification of waste composting activities.
 In 2016 several regional mechanical-biological treatment (MBT) facilities were put into operation resulting in another upsurge of waste composting activities.